HanaaSous/Docker-Task/README.md

    - ##### make server-script.sh file executable
      - #chmod +x server-scripts.sh
    - ##### execute server-script.sh file
      - #./server-scripts.sh

-3)create client directory with Dockerfile and scripts.sh files :
+3) ### create client directory with Dockerfile and scripts.sh files :
+   - ##### create a directory named client and enter it
-- #mkdir /client && cd /client
+     - #mkdir /server && cd /server
+   - ##### create Dockerfile which will use to build client-image
      - #vi Dockerfile
+   - ##### create client-scripts.sh file which contains commands to build client-image and run a container from it
      - #vi client-scripts.sh
+   - ##### make client-script.sh file executable
      - #chmod +x client-scripts.sh
+   - ##### execute client-script.sh file
-- #./client-scripts.sh
+     - #./client-script.sh

-4)create validation script :
+4) ### create validation script :
+   after running ./client-script.sh you will be moved to client-container bash
+   - ##### create validation file to check if httpd server is installed at client-container or not by using followed commands :
      - #vi validation.sh
      - #chmod +x validation.sh
      - #./validation.sh